 We went back to Doug’s.
 I took Joey’s old room, despite the overdose memories.
 There were two twin beds.
 Tony said he’d stay with me if I promised not to wake him when I went to work.
 Jimmy followed us, moving the twins together to make a double, capable of fitting three skinny-assed teens.
 No one professed horniness.
 It took me awhile to adjust to being the meat in our cuddle sandwich.
 Every time I shifted, both of them had to readjust.
 I tried to remember when was the last time I had slept alone.

 I felt I was ‘king of the road,’ driving my rent-a-wreck to work at Universal Studios in the morning.
 My driving skills had barely handled Ames, Iowa streets.
 I quickly slowed my speed as traffic streamed past me in an LA rush hour stop and go traffic jam.
 I jumped onto the Hollywood Freeway, knowing it was just two exits to Universal Studios.
 That was a mistake as the traffic was worse and the drivers were more impatient with my lack of freeway driving skills.
 Somehow I was in the wrong lane for my exit.
 Desperate neck twisting and false starts didn’t get me into the right lane, so I just turned the wheel and prayed.
 It almost made me religious when I found myself exiting the freeway.
-I approached the studio gate expecting to be waived through like I was expected.
+I approached the studio gate expecting to be waived through like I was a regular.
 Blocking traffic , I was greeted by a cacophony of horns from real stars behind me, while the guard tried calling Landis.
 I laughed when Jack Nicholson drove up the curb to get past.
 Oh, to be entitled.
 I was finally directed to another entrance, told to look for a sign saying ‘peon parking.’
 It was a long walk back up the hill.
 My only satisfaction was that my rent-a-wreck took up two parking spaces.
 Maybe I could switch cars with Tony for commuting.
 I was a bit frazzled before even starting my day at work.
 Landis was not in yet, so I brewed coffee and found my way to the employee canteen for donuts.
 I had to go back after I ate both donuts myself – breakfast for the working peon.
 I moved a desk outside John’s office and fiddled with the phone lines until someone showed me where the phone jack was, just inside John’s door.
 The office boy who was helping me found a line splitter.
 I had access to John’s line.
 I began taking messages and dealing with staff who wanted my intern services, politely declining to run around on errands as I had to man the phones while Landis was ‘in a meeting.’
 I relaxed, knowing everyone lies in LA.
 I had yet to learn the traditional ‘stuck in traffic’ excuse.
 I was blocking that idea as too close to my own paralyzing traffic experience.